ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 ```
 These are anonymised data from an online survey designed to investigate whether gender and different cohabitation arrangements influence the likelihood of participants performing environmentally friendly actions around the house, like recycling or buying sustainable household products.

 This example dataset is formatted to purposely resemble the sort of thing you might generate from your own survey responses on Google Forms or Survey Monkey.
-It is not ready for analysis yet!
+It is not quite ready for analysis yet.
 We will spend some time getting the data ready for analysis, so that you can learn the skills needed to format your own data for analysis.

 The object `sust_lookup` is a table which connects the name of each column in the dataframe to the corresponding question that was asked in the survey.
 Replacing the raw questions with shorter column names makes it much easier to write code, and with the lookup table we can add the actual question title back in when we are creating plots.